-In June 2018, an updated feasibility study for the restart of Ouray was completed by SRK Consulting of Denver with portions related to mill upgrade and surface facilities by Barr Engineering.
+In June 2018, an updated feasibility study for the restart of the Revenue-Virginius mine was completed by SRK Consulting of Denver with portions related to mill upgrade and surface facilities by Barr Engineering.

 As part of the updated feasibility study, all new construction designs for the mill, surface facilities and underground development were taken to an "issued for construction" level and all capital items were fully bid.
 The Revenue Virginius mine is fully permitted.